imloadinqqq/Consistency/README.md

 ### Tech Stack
 Database - MySQL
 Language - Python
+****
 ## Database
+### Database Setup
+Start MySQL Server
+Execute `CREATE DATABASE habits; USE habits;`
+This will create a local database named 'habits'
+Create .env file in the root of this project, it will include the following:
+* MySQL username
+* MySQL password
+* Hostname (localhost)
+* DB Name (habits)
+This .env file will be used to connect to the local database and will ensure security

 ### DB Layout
 | id       | Task          | Desc                 | Freq    |
 | -------- | ------------- | -------------------- | ------- |